 As Central America’s gateway to the Caribbean, the beautiful beaches of Belize welcomed a fascinating parade of immigrants from remote corners of the globe.
 When all of these cultures came to peacefully coexist in such a small geography, their food was magically infused with a worldly flair.
 That is why Belizean cuisine today is unlike that of any other country, yet hints at certain familiar tastes and influences you may have experienced from all corners of the world.
 Traveling and trying different restaurants and dishes is the best way to discover a country.

-Caribbean Culture and Lifestyle will take you on a culinary adventure.
-Learn about Belize’s authentic cuisine, rich in flavor and full of diversity.
-It’s sure to give you a new fond appreciation for food!
+Therefore, with this guide, we take you on a culinary adventure.
+Learn about Belize’s authentic cuisine.
+Rich in flavour and full of diversity… it’s sure to give you a new fond appreciation for food!

 Due to the multicultural heritage of the Mestizo; Spanish, Mexican and Maya influences dominate their palette.
 Corn is a staple and plays a significant role in all meals throughout the day, whether it takes the form of a tortilla, or in tamales, bollos or tamalitos.
 Spicy and colorful peppers are an essential ingredient in virtually every dish, while black beans, squash, plantains and fresh fruit accent most menus.
 Owing to the far reach of the Mestizo across Belize, and the savory appeal of the cuisine, traditional Mestizo foods like Relleno negro, escabeche, tamales, tacos, panades, and garnaches have become favorites of all the diverse cultural groups in Belize.